learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 # ]
 ```

-We can see that, when needing to parse multiple sets of CSV data, having a `Person.new_from_csv` class method greatly simplifies our code.
-Let's take a closer look at how that class method works.
+We can see that, when needing to parse multiple sets of CSV data, having a
+`Person.new_from_csv` class method greatly simplifies our code.
+Let's take a closer look
+at how that class method works:

 ```ruby
 class Person